+2.4.3 Gas

-2.4.4 Gas All of the fittings for constructing the gas circuit, were cleaned prior to shipment and should be handled using clean, lint free gloves.
-Use 304 stainless steel tubing (passivated to ASTM A967 certification) when fabricating and installing all gas lines.
+All of the fittings for constructing the gas circuit, were cleaned prior to shipment and should be handled using clean, lint free gloves.
+Use cleaned and capped tubing when fabricating and installing all gas lines.
 Failure to use clean gas lines and fittings can contaminate the ion source and hollow cathode electron source, resulting in premature failure of the electron source.
 Gas connections can be made with reference to figures 2-5 and 2-9.

 The electron source requires high purity argon or xenon gas, at least 99.999% pure.
-The use of lower grade gases or leaks can reduce electron source lifetimes by significantly.
+The use of lower grade gases or leaks can reduce electron source lifetimes by 83% to 97%.

-The EH2000 source can be operated on different gases.
+The source can be operated on different gases.
 These gases must also be 99.999% pure.

-Gas connections are made to the hollow cathode electron source and EH2000 source using SwagelokTM fittings.
+Gas connections are made to the hollow cathode electron source and source using SwagelokTM fittings.
 Mass flow controllers are used to regulate the gas flow to the ion source and electron source.
 Once the gas circuit has been completed from the ion source and electron source to the gas bottles, the gas lines should be evacuated to prevent contamination of the gases and the ion and electron source.